 Save time and money by decreasing the need for human intervention and using bots to automate answers to common customer questions.
 See how to use bots and artificial intelligence to automate customer service in this Azure starter pack.
 Enable cross-language communication with non-English speaking customers using the Translation Service.

-We are happy to help you learn more about Azure Government services, regions, purchasing and eligibility.
+We’re happy to help you learn more about Azure Government services, regions, purchasing, and eligibility.